jflamy/owlcms4/docs/Fly.md

 ​	**You are now done and can use https://myclub.fly.dev**

-- If you male a mistake and want to start over again, just issue the following commands `fly destroy --app myclub` and `fly destroy --app myclub-db`
+- If you make a mistake and want to start over again, just issue the following commands `fly destroy --app myclub` and `fly destroy --app myclub-db`